Insurgency in Balochistan: Gwadar

 Purchased by the government of Pakistan from Oman in 1958, the construction of the megaport of Gwadar beginning in 2002 became another source of grievances.
-Baloch complain that construction of the port relies on Chinese engineers and labourers, and few Balochs have been employed.
+Baloch complains that construction of the port relies on Chinese engineers and labourers, and that thus few Balochs have been employed.
 A parallel town for workers at Gwadar is being built close to the old one to segregate Balochis from the growing influx of outsiders.

 The Pakistani government has stationed soldiers in the area to secure it from insurgent attacks.

 Multiculturalism and immigration

 Due to the historical shortage of skilled labour in Balochistan, skilled workers are often imported from other regions.
 Their arrival means new industries can develop, boosting the local economy; however, nationalists argue that this creates resentment among the local inhabitants.

-After the Soviet invasion, around 4 million refugees from Afghanistan arrived and settled in the region which has resulted in substantial demographic imbalance.
-Perceived marginalisation as a result of increased Pashtun migration from Afghanistan during the Afghan War drives the insurgency.
+After the Soviet invasion of Afghanistan, around 4 million refugees from Afghanistan arrived and settled in the region, producing a substantial demographic imbalance.
+Perceived marginalization as a result of increased Pashtun migration from Afghanistan during the Afghan War drives the insurgency.

 Education issues

 A major factor in the Balouchistan conflict is education, which nationalists feel has been neglected.
 The government of Pakistan recognises that importing skilled labour from other regions has caused tensions in the region, and has thus sought to encourage scholarships for Balochi students so they can participate in development programmes.
-The quota for Baloch students in Punjab university was doubled in 2010 under the Cheema Long Scheme, on the order of CM Shabaz Sharif.
-The provincial governments of Sindh, Punjab and KP said they would take steps to encourage Balochistan students to enroll and benefit from 100% scholarships.
+The quota for Baloch students in Punjab University was doubled in 2010 under the Cheema Long Scheme, on the order of Chief Minister Shabaz Sharif.
+The provincial governments of Sindh, Punjab, and Khyber Pakhtunkhwa said they would take steps to encourage Balochistan students to enroll and benefit from 100% scholarships.